25 Best Manila Tourist Spots And Things to do in Manila

 Entrance fee starts at PHP 300 or 6 USD For a local and PHP 425 or 8.5 USD for a nonresident visitor.

 It is open everyday from 1PM to 5PM except Mondays.
-Entrance fee is PHP 100 or 2 USD.
+The entrance fee is PHP 100 or 2 USD.

 Tips: don’t be afraid to haggle and watch out for pickpockets!

-Do you love these places in Manila?
+Do you love these things to do in Manila?
 Which one would you love to go to next?
-Share this blog post with your friends and plan your trip to Manila tourists spots together!
+Share this blog post with your friends and plan your trip to Manila tourist spots together!